Mammals

 • can regulate body heat Through sweating, tremors and other ways to preserve homeostasis without resorting to external elements.

-You may be interested: Marine Animals
+You may be interested: Arthropods

 Types of mammals